Forklift Safety - Do's and Don’ts

 These traveling and maneuvering guidelines are just some of the forklift safety procedures outlined by OSHA.
 At Action Lift, workplace safety is a top priority.
 Our Operator Training Systems can help assist in complying with OSHA regulations and minimize accidents in the workplace.
-All programs comply with OSHA 1910.178(1) and ANSI/SIA requirements.
+All programs comply with OSHA 1910.178(1) and ANSI/SAIA requirements.

 * CONTACT US TO REQUEST A FREE FORKLIFT OPERATOR SAFETY AUDIT.